Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Introduction

 \begin{remark} Theorem \ref{thmdescription} implies on an elliptic surface with generic rank $0$ that any minimal model of $\E$ is a del Pezzo surface of degree 1.
 This is due to the fact that Galois invariant part of the Picard group of $\E$ has rank $2$ (spanned by the image of the general fibre and the image of the zero section).
-The surface obtained by contraction of the anticanonical base point, has the Picard group over $\mathbb{Q}$ of rank $1$ and is minimal.
+The surface obtained by contraction of the zero section, has the Picard group over $\mathbb{Q}$ of rank $1$ and is minimal.
 This theory can be found in \cite{Manin}.\end{remark}

 \begin{remark} In our main theorem, we choose $G(t)=C(AG_1(t)^2+BG_2(t)^2)$ with $G_1(t)=t^3$ and $G_2(t)=1$.
-An important remark to make is that our result will still hold for any $G_1(t)=L_1(t)^3$, $G_2(t)=L_2(t)^3$ for $L_1,L_2\in\Z[t]$ distinct linear polynomials.
+An important remark to make is that our result will still hold for any $G_1(t)=L_1(t)^3$, $G_2(t)=L_2(t)^3$ for $L_1,L_2\in\Z[t]$ non proportional linear polynomials.
 The basis will be given by similar points, with a change of variable, cf. Corollary \ref{cor:lin_subs}.
 However, given general polynomials $G_1(t),G_2(t)\in\Z[t]$, the situation differs.
 The Galois action on the Mordell-Weil lattice is maximal for a generic choice of $G_1$ and $G_2$.
-Points of Shioda height 2 form a big orbit of size $240$ in that case.
+Points of the N\'{e}ron-Tate height $2$ form a big orbit of size $240$ in that case.
+We recall in Section \ref{sec:preliminaries_on_MW_groups} how to compute these heights \`{a} la Shioda.
 For particular choices of $G_1$ and $G_2$, it is possible to split this orbit further, for instance into three Galois orbits of size respectively $6$, $72$ and $162$ for most values of $A,B$.
-These orbits can be decomposed even further by choosing appropriate values of $A$ and $B$ until finding a rational section. \end{remark} \begin{corollary} Let $a,b,c,d\in\mathbb{Z}$ such that $ad-bc\neq 0$ and let $A,B\in\mathbb{Z}\setminus\{0\}$.
-Define $\E$ to be the elliptic surface given by the equation
+These orbits can be decomposed even further by choosing appropriate values of $A$ and $B$ until finding a rational section. \end{remark}